cdapio/cdap/docs/developer-guide/source/rest.rst

    * - ``<stream-id>``
      - Name of an existing Stream
    * - ``<startTime>``
-     - Optional timestamp in milliseconds to start reading event from (inclusive).
-Default is 0
+     - Optional timestamp in milliseconds to start reading events from (inclusive); default is 0
    * - ``<endTime>``
-     - Optional timestamp in milliseconds for the last event to read (exclusive).
-Default is maximum timestamp (2^63)
+     - Optional timestamp in milliseconds for the last event to read (exclusive); default is the maximum timestamp (2^63)
    * - ``<limit>``
-     - Optional maximum number of events to read.
-Default is unlimited
+     - Optional maximum number of events to read; default is unlimited

 HTTP Responses
 ..............